 So if $p(S_H) > p(S_L)$, the rule says to always choose S_H .
 Interesting enough, people often don't do this.
 With feedback, they tend to match probabilities.
-This is a phenomenon which has been studied by cognitive psychologists.
+This is a phenomenon which has been studied by cognitive scientists (cf. Green et al., 2010).